Yuma Community Fishing

 uniquely identifying these fisheries from other waters.
 The signs also highlight the fishing license

 requirements and bag limit regulations that apply to Community Fishing waters.

-Swimming, wading, glass containers and littering are prohibited.
+Swimming, wading, glass containers, and littering are prohibited.
 Alcoholic beverage permits required.
 Leashed dogs are permitted in the park.
-Motorized vehicles are not permitted off roadways and are to be parked in designated areas only.
-No open fires are permitted.
+All vehicels and prohibited from entering the park.
+Wheeled vehicles are prohibited fromt he walkway during the hours of 6-9 a.m. and 6-9 p.m.
 Other rules as posted.

 Daily bag limits

 1 bass (13 inch minimum)

 Find ways to experience fishing all over the state, including community waters.